blaydeomura/high_security_firmware/README.md

 ```

 ## Persistence
-- Persona data is stored in wallet directory in json format.
+- Wallet data is stored in wallet file.
+By convention, this file is called .wallet